The Phocæans (poem): Trivia

 In his monograph Landor's Cleanness (2014), the critic Adam Roberts states, "It is likely Landor was the first Englishman to write poetry about the Phocæans, and it is almost as likely that he was the last."
-However, the English barrister, poet, and translator E. H. Pember in 1895 published a collection of verse containing a poem about the Phocæans (see The Voyage of the Phocæans: And Other Poems, with the Prometheus Bound of Æschylus Done Into English Verse).
+However, the English barrister, poet, and translator E. H. Pember in 1895 published a collection of verse containing a poem about the Phocaeans (see The Voyage of the Phocæans: And Other Poems, with the Prometheus Bound of Æschylus Done Into English Verse).
 Pember's "The Voyage of the Phocæans" is structured in three books and fills about 65 pages; it is not clear whether he may have been influenced by Landor's "The Phocæans".